• Skip to primary navigation

 The researchers fitted the families’ homes with audio recording equipment to monitor how language changed as they interacted with each of the toys.

-The results showed some interesting findings: when playing with electronic toys there were fewer adults words, fewer back-and-forth conversation between parent and child and fewer parent responses to the child.
+The results showed some interesting findings: when playing with electronic toys adults used fewer words, there were fewer back-and-forth interactions between parent and child, and the parents responded less to the child.
 As compared to playing with books, children also vocalized less when playing with electronic toys.

 When comparing playing with traditional baby toys versus books, it was also found that parents used fewer words with traditional toys than books.